Washington D.C. Clergy Sexual Abuse Attorneys

 At the time, the D.C.
 Attorney General announced that he was opening an investigation into whether the Catholics broke the law by covering up the sex crimes of Catholic priests.

-Church officials told the Attorney General that it believed that the problem of sexual molestation in its parishes was a historical one and that it did not know of any current cases where there have been allegations of sexual abuse in the diocese.
+Church officials told the Attorney General that it believed that the problem of sexual molestation in its Washington D.C. parishes involving clergy members was a historical one The Roman Catholic Church said it did not know of any current cases where there have been allegations of sexual abuse in the diocese.

-However, law enforcement is paying close attention and discussing what happened with church clergy leaders.
+However, Washington D.C. law enforcement is paying close attention and discussing what happened with church clergy leaders.
 Law enforcement has not had its last word regarding clergy sexual abuse allegations.

 Statute of Limitations for D.C.
 Abuse Claims

-Similar to New York, New Jersey, and California, D.C. also passed a bill that expanded the statute of limitations for sex abuse victims.
-The changes to the law are as follows:
+Similar to New York, New Jersey, and California, Washington D.C. also passed a bill that expanded the restricted time limit for sex abuse victims to file a civil claim.
+The changes to the Washington D.C. sexual assault law are as follows:

-- Abuse survivors have a two-year window to file lawsuits that would have been previously barred because the statute of limitations expired.
+- Clergy abuse survivors have a two-year window to file lawsuits in Washington, D.C. court that would have been previously barred because the statute of limitations expired.

-- Abused victims who suffered clergy sexual abuse under the age of 35 now has until they are 40 or until five years after they learned that they were abused to file a lawsuit.
+- Abused victims who suffered clergy sexual abuse under the age of 35 now have until they are 40 or until five years after they learned that they were abused to file a civil lawsuit.

-- Assaulted survivors who suffered child sex abuse and is over the age of 35 has five years to bring their sex abuse claim.
+- Assaulted survivors who suffered child sex abuse and are over the age of 35 have five years to bring their sex abuse claim.

-- The time limits to file D.C. court actions for sexual assault cases are found in section 12-301 of the DC Official Code.
+- The sexual abuse statute of limitations Act to file sexual abuse lawsuits in D.C. court is listed in section 12-301 of the DC Official Code.

 Clergy sexual abuse victims are encouraged to come forward, seek justice, and obtain compensation by filing a civil case against the predator and organizations that covered up the molestation.
 Sexually molested survivors 39 years old and younger can file a lawsuit before May 3, 2021, no matter how long ago the clergy sexual abuse occurred.